Semi-discrete optimal transport methods for the semi-geostrophic equations: Statement of existence theorems

 \end{thm}

-The existence of geostrophic solutions with arbitrary compactly supported initial measure was first proved by Loeper \cite[Theorem 2.3]{loeper2006fully}.
-The novelty of our result is that we construct geostrophic solutions as the limit of a sequence of discrete geostrophic solutions.
-To reiterate, this is advantageous because of the explicit link it provides between geostrophic coordinates and the physical domain $\Omega$, and because it naturally leads to a numerical method.
-Note that \cite[Theorem 2.3]{loeper2006fully} does not include the hypothesis that $\Omega$ is convex.
-We include this hypothesis for technical reasons relating to the regularity of the \emph{optimal centroid map} (see Definition \ref{def:centroid}), but we believe that with a finer analysis it may be removed from the hypotheses of both Theorem \ref{thm:1} and Theorem \ref{thm:2} (see Remark \ref{rem:nonconvex}).
+The existence of geostrophic solutions with arbitrary compactly supported initial measure was first proved by Loeper \cite[Theorem 2.3]{loeper2006fully} and later by Feldman and Tudorascu in the context of \emph{weak Lagrangian} solutions (see \cite[Theorem 3.2]{feldman2015semi}).
+Being uniform in time, as opposed to pointwise in time, the convergence obtained in Theorem \ref{thm:2} is stronger than that obtained in these previous works.
+Since we work only with compactly supported measures, the spatial convergence obtained in Theorem \ref{thm:2} is equivalent to that obtained in \cite{feldman2015semi}.
+As in \cite{feldman2015semi}, the limit point obtained in Theorem \ref{thm:1} is Lipschitz in time.
+Note that the corresponding theorems in \cite{feldman2015semi} and \cite{loeper2006fully} do not include the hypothesis that $\Omega$ is convex.
+We include this hypothesis for technical reasons relating to the regularity of the \emph{optimal centroid map} (see Definition \ref{def:centroid} and Remark \ref{rem:nonconvex}).

 \begin{rem}[Conservation of transport cost] {\normalfont From the proof of Lemma \ref{lem:discEnergyCons} it is easy to deduce that each discrete solution $\alpha^N$ conserves not only the geostrophic energy but also the transport cost $W_2(\alpha^N_t,\mathcal{L}^3\mres\Omega)$.
 Therefore any solution $\alpha$ constructed as the uniform limit of discrete solutions also conserves the transport cost $W_2(\alpha_t,\mathcal{L}^3\mres\Omega)$ by continuity of the Wasserstein distance.
 This is essentially due to the Hamiltonian structure of equation \eqref{eqn:SGgeoActTrans} (see \cite[Example 8.1(c)]{ambrosio2008hamiltonian}) and can be seen as a special case of \cite[Theorem 5.2]{ambrosio2008hamiltonian}.
-We include an independent proof for clarity.} \end{rem}
+Conservation of the transport cost for weak Lagrangian solutions is proved in \cite[Corollary 5.2]{feldman2013lagrangian}.
+For clarity, we include an independent proof based on our semi-discrete solution procedure.} \end{rem}